Pedram-Mirelmi/simple-tweeter/README.md

 * like tweets
 * leave comments
 ## UI:
-Recently i've added a UI written by PyQT5, which the comment feature doesn't work yet. but the UI design has it.<br />
+Recently i've added a UI written by PyQT5.<br />
 I built my own widgets using inheritance in OOP. which all are in the client/UIPackages/Widgets

 ## server: